DCAN-Labs/LORIS_files/api_scripts/README.md

 Used to handle data that the parent fills out about the child's siblings.
 As these are all repeat records in REDCap, a special method is needed to find the data a home in LORIS.
 - Right now this script has to be run after running run.py but may be integrated in the future.

-## LORIS_php_instrument_template.html.jinja2

-This file was originally written by a former E-Lab data manager and adapted for use here.
-- Used by the create_instrument_php method in loris_class.py

 ## redcap_to_loris_class.py

 This file holds the class that defines the methods used to transfer data.